FAQ Planning - Permits and Appeals

 Supporting legislation is listed under question 1 in 'Making and Amending Planning Schemes'.
 (Back to FAQ List)

 Generally, a Planning Permit is required before undertaking any use or development of land.
 Applications for a Planning Permit are assessed against council planning schemes and the State's planning legislation.
-The Planning Permit application process is detailed in the Guide to the Resource Management and Planning System Chapter 4 from page 22.
+The Planning Permit application process is detailed on the State Government's Tasmanian Planning Commission website.

 You should always contact the council to find out whether you need planning approval for any use or development you might be considering.
 Council will be able to advise whether a Planning Permit is required first before you make a Building Permit application.

 Waratah-Wynyard Council's Town Planner can be contacted on (03) 6443 8316.